-One reason that I love serving pasta for dinner is that I can prepare a quick and easy pasta sauce in mere minutes.
-It is amazing to me that there is an unlimited number of pasta sauces that can be made from start to finish in the time it takes to boil the water and cook your pasta, or under thirty minutes or less.
+We eat a lot of pasta in our house.
+Luckily we both enjoy it, and on those days when I am not in the mood to cook, my husband is always happy to step in and prepare one of his favorite pasta dishes.
+I love serving pasta for dinner because I can prepare a quick and easy pasta sauce in mere minutes.
+It is incredible to me that there is an unlimited number of pasta sauces that can be made from start to finish in the time it takes to boil the water and cook your pasta, or under thirty minutes or less.
 All you need are fresh, seasonal ingredients and imagination.
 This sauce was created recently when I made some homemade strozzapreti and wanted an easy, chunky sauce.
 I pulled some Umbrian sausage links from the freezer in the morning and pulled this sauce together just before I cooked my pasta.

 This sauce can be made as spicy as you’d like, and you can increase or decrease the amount of cream depending on your taste.
-This sauce works well with a variety of pasta shapes including dried short pasta like rigatoni or penne, long dried pasta such as spaghetti, or even fresh pasta.
-The heat of the chili pepper does get softened with the addition of the cream, so add a little extra if you like it spicy!
+This sauce works well with various pasta shapes, including dried short pasta like rigatoni or penne, long dried pasta such as spaghetti, or even fresh pasta.
+The chili pepper’s heat does get softened with the addition of the cream, so add a little extra if you like it spicy!

 - 2 Tablespoons Olive Oil

 - 3/4 Cup Finely Chopped Onion